Understanding Common Reasons for eTA Rejection

 If the rejection was due to significant issues (e.g., missing qualifications or eligibility), it might be more effective to reapply after addressing those problems.
 Appeals are better suited for cases where you believe the rejection was based on misunderstandings or minor issues.

-Match your purpose of travel with the appropriate visa category (e.g., tourist, business, student).
-Review the specific requirements for your chosen visa type on the South Korean embassy’s website.
+Match your purpose of travel with the appropriate eTA category (e.g., tourist, business, student).
+Review the specific requirements for your chosen eTA type on the South Korean embassy’s website.

 - Provide Complete and Accurate Documentation